Maximize tax savings

 Thank you for your response

 Our representative will get in touch with you shortly.

-Before understanding what is tax audit, let us understand the term ‘audit’.
-Dictionary meaning of the term ‘Audit’ suggests that it is an official inspection of an organisation’s accounts and production of report, typically by an independent body.
-It is also referred to a systematic review or assessment of something.
+Before understanding what is tax audit, let us understand the term ‘Audit’.
+Dictionary meaning of the term ‘Audit’ suggests that it is an official inspection of an organization’s accounts and production of report, typically by an independent body.
+It is also referred to as a systematic review or assessment of something.

 Tax audit is conducted to achieve the following objectives:

 All these enable tax authorities in verifying the correctness of income tax returns filed by the taxpayer.
 Calculation and verification of total income, claim for deductions etc., also becomes easier.

 A taxpayer is required to have a tax audit carried out if the sales, turnover or gross receipts of business exceed Rs 1 crore in the financial year.
 However, a taxpayer may be required to get their accounts audited in certain other circumstances.
 We have categorised the various circumstances in the tables mentioned below:

 NOTE: The threshold limit of Rs 1 crore for a tax audit is proposed to be increased to Rs 5 crore with effect from AY 2020-21 (FY 2019-20) if the taxpayer’s cash receipts are limited to 5% of the gross receipts or turnover, and if the taxpayer’s cash payments are limited to 5% of the aggregate payments.
 We present the various categories of taxpayers below: